woestreich/personalsite/content/teaching.md

   show_post_thumbnail: false
 ---

 Outreach and education, with an emphasis on equitable and inclusive approaches, are central to my personal goals as both a scientist and citizen.
 Much like with my research, I aim to consistently educate myself in these areas while also putting what I learn into practice.
-My major education and outreach efforts are detailed below (see [CV](../CV.pdf) for a complete list of outreach activities):
+My major education and outreach efforts are detailed below (see [CV](../CV.pdf) for a more complete list):

 <img src="../img/outreach2.jpg" style="width:49%; border:1px solid; margin-right: 1px" align="left">